 Date of Birth: August 22, 1958

-Recently, he appeared in King Lear (2015), the series Gotham (2015) and House of Cards (2016), the thriller Mean Dreams, and reprised his role as Martin Ward in Bon Cop Bad Cop 2 (2017).
+In recent years has has starred in The Amazing Spider-Man 2 (2014) alongside Andrew Garfield, in King Lear (2015), the series Gotham (2015), House of Cards (2016), the Canadian thriller Mean Dreams, and reprised his role as Martin Ward in Bon Cop Bad Cop 2 (2017).